Didactic Thematic Structures and Values of the Program

 Annual Observed Clinical Exams and ABPN Certification ExamsMatthew Ruble, MD and the core faculty

-In the PGY4 year, seminars continue to enhance knowledge and practice in the areas of psychotherapy, psychopharmacology and neuropsychiatry.
+In the Post-Graduate Year 4, seminars continue to enhance knowledge and practice in the areas of psychotherapy, psychopharmacology and neuropsychiatry.
 Residents may choose to pursue and deepen their knowledge in a specific area by enrolling in specialized seminars.
 A large number of elective seminars are open to trainees and staff at Cambridge Health Alliance.
 Residents may choose to acquire expertise in a specific area by becoming advanced trainees in specialized programs within our system, which offer didactics, supervision, and clinical experience.
 Examples of such programs are the Victims of Violence Program in which many kinds of trauma are treated and researched; the Program for Psychotherapy, in which residents treat patients with intensive psychodynamic psychotherapy.

 The focus of the fourth year is integration of the biological, psychological and social aspects of mental illness into a comprehensive view of a person within the context of his/her biology/family and community.